chalermporn/chalermporn/README.md

 # Chalermporn Posoppitakwong #Codemunha
-Hi, I'm Bird a senior frontend developer at KTB
+Hi, I'm Bird a senior frontend developer at KTB bank, I am a fan of technology, photography, and education.
+I’m also interested in web development
-## My values
-💖 Safety and trust<br>
-🌟 Expression as authentic self<br>
-🍏 Beginner's mindset and curiosity<br>
-🙌 Shared norms<br>
-🚀 Elevate the underrepresented

-## How I work
-My motivations are to stabilize and provide clarity through curiosity.
-That tends to manifest as creating (hopefully) just enough process.
-Checklists are my absolute favorite. ✅ If I'm too much in my head, feel free to nudge me to share what's in my brain. 😸

 ## Get in touch
 - Twitter: https://twitter.com/arayasoft